Trustly

 The Trustly method uses the standard format for callbacks to deliver purchase results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 20.00 EUR
+The following is the example of a callback with information about a 20.00 EUR

 purchase made by the 1